Bloomberg Beta

-Bloomberg Beta launched in June 2013 with $75 million of funding from Bloomberg L.P.
+Bloomberg Beta launched in June 2013, with $75 million of funding from Bloomberg L.P.
 A second fund of $75 million was announced in July 2016.
 In October 2019, they announced a third fund of $75 million.
-In June of 2022, they announced a fourth fund of $75 million and their first opportunity fund, also of $75 million.
+In June 2022, they announced a fourth fund of $75 million, and their first opportunity fund, also of $75 million.
 Bloomberg Beta is headquartered in San Francisco, California, with additional operations in New York City.

-Areas where the firm invests include: content discovery, cybersecurity, data sets and services, developer tools, full-stack startups using technology to compete in a new way, hardware, human-computer interaction, learning, media distribution, new organizational models, open-source software, productivity tools, professional networks, technology platforms, workflow tools, and workplace communication.

 The firm uses data to find new customers.
 Their "Future Founders" project started in 2014 to predict who will start companies before they do.
-In 2014, it began publishing an annual Machine Intelligence landscape to better understand what was happening in the startup ecosystem with artificial intelligence and machine learning. the firm is the organizer behind "Comeback Cities," taking groups of venture capitalists and members of congress on bus tours throughout America to find untapped beds of talent and entrepreneurship.
+In 2014, it began publishing an annual Machine Intelligence landscape to better understand what was happening in the start-up ecosystem with artificial intelligence and machine learning.
+The firm is the organizer behind "Comeback Cities", taking groups of venture capitalists and members of Congress on bus tours throughout America, to find untapped beds of talent and entrepreneurship.

-Partners

-Bloomberg Beta consists of three full-time partners: Roy Bahat, Karin Klein, and James Cham.

 Relationship with Bloomberg L.P.

 Bloomberg Beta is operated as a separate entity from Bloomberg L.P., which is the sole investor in the fund.
+It consists of three full-time partners: Roy Bahat, Karin Klein, and James Cham.